 Once date of Union has been agreed upon, make a deposit of at least 50% of the fee (see fee & bank details below) to reserve and guarantee your date.
 The remaining balance must be deposited again in our bank account 7 to 10 business days before the day of the Union.

 Send us back a scanned copy of the Deposit slips as proof of payment.
+It will also serve as your receipt.

 We do not receive any payment by hand or by money transfer using the name of our personnel.
 All fees are to be received in our bank account for proper security and recording.